ConceptResearch/CARLA/carla_workshop/carla_2023.md

 - Email: <a href="mailto:cognition.lab@concordia.ca">cognition.lab@concordia.ca</a>
 - Subject line: CARLA2023

-This workshop is sponsored by the following Concordia University Departments and Institutes: Department of Psychology, Centre for Cognitive Science and Linguistics, Applied AI Institute, Department of Philosophy, the Department of Classics, Modern Languages, and Linguistics, and the School of Graduate Studies.
+This workshop is sponsored by the following Concordia University Departments and Institutes: Department of Psychology, Centre for Cognitive Science and Linguistics, Applied AI Institute, Department of Philosophy, the Department of Classics, Modern Languages, and Linguistics, the School of Graduate Studies, and The Psycholinguistics and Cognition Lab.